 His one-man show 'MEXICO' premiered in 1999 and was staged in London and Edinburgh.
 He's also written bizarre stuff.

-Other telly bits include The Paul Merton Show (BBC 1, co-writing and performing), Jackanory (BBC1, making up stories), Smack the Pony (C4, sketches and animation), Let's Pretend (ITV1, presenting), You Bet (ITV1, betting on JCB challenges), Hello Mum (BBC2, as Bernie Bermuda), The Secret Policeman's Biggest Ball (sketches with Eleanor Bron and Willie Rushton), Cue The Music (over 100 episodes presented/busked with Tony Slattery on ITV1.)
+TV credits include The Paul Merton Show (BBC 1, co-writing and performing), Smack the Pony (C4, sketches and animation), Let's Pretend (ITV1, presenting), You Bet (ITV1, betting on JCB challenges), Hello Mum (BBC2, as Bernie Bermuda), The Secret Policeman's Biggest Ball (sketches with Eleanor Bron and Willie Rushton), Cue The Music (over 100 episodes presented/busked with Tony Slattery on ITV1.)

 With Tony Slattery he presented the Channel 4 TV quiz series 'The Music Game'.
 In this picture the guests are Nicholas Parsons, Betty Boo and Neil Innes.

-He has appeared as a panelist on radio panels like Wordly Wise, Just a Minute, Puzzle Panel and Cross Questioned.
-He wrote lines for the classic topical comedy show Weekending.
+Radio work includes appearing on Cross Questioned and writing topical lines for Weekending.
 He co-wrote and performed the 1989 BBC Radio 2 sketch show 'The Hot Club' with Arthur Smith, Josie Lawrence and Ronnie Golden, and hosted a BBC Open University radio programme about how comedy works abroad.

 He has acted in impro shows at the Royal Court Theatre and Ambassador's Theatre with Eddie Izzard.
 The Comedy Store Players continue their annual trips to Shakespeare's Globe and Regent's Park, and have played the Olivier Theatre.
 He has appeared in the Impro Musical (Donmar Warehouse), Live Soap at the Donmar, The Impro Panto (BAC), The Cannery (San Francisco) with Greg Proops, Keith Johnston's 'Micetro' (Hackney Empire), Improbable Theatre's 'Lifegame' both as a company member and the protagonist (West Yorkshire Playhouse), 'Animo' (Brighton) and 'Improbable Tales' (Nottingham Playhouse.)
 He improvised at the 1998 Montreal Juste Pour Rire comedy festival and in scores of impro tours of the Middle East, Far East and Ireland in Stephen Frost's Impro Allstars.

-His Ph.D. is in radiation physics from the Cavendish Laboratory, Cambridge University, and he was a Research Fellow at St John's College, Oxford, for 9 months.
-He used to teach things like special relativity, quantum mechanics, electrostatics and the Uncertainty Principle to the first year undergraduates.
+At Cambridge University he used to teach things like special relativity, quantum mechanics, electrostatics and the Uncertainty Principle to the first year undergraduates.
 He's had research papers (on radiation defects in silicon lattice structures) published in semiconductor physics research journals.

-Richard first performed at the Edinburgh Festival Fringe in 1979 with the Cambridge Mummers, who held a 50th anniversary dinner that September attended by Richard, Joanna Wade, Alistair Cooke and Stephen Fry (Cooke was a founder member.)
+Richard first performed at the Edinburgh Festival Fringe in 1979 with the Cambridge Mummers, who held a 50th anniversary dinner that September attended by Richard, Joanna Wade, Alistair Cooke and Stephen Fry (Cooke was a founder member in 1929 and presented Letter From America for decades.)

 In 1981 Richard began writing and performing a double-act with Tony Slattery.
 They played on the London comedy circuit, and successfully topped the bill at Malcolm Hardy's notorious Tunnel Palladium club.
 Richard and Tony had an impromptu seance with Ki and Viv Stanshall after playing on their theatre boat the 'Thekla' in Bristol docks on Halloween night, 1984.
 This photograph was taken by Donna McPhail for their 1984 Edinburgh show 'Aftertaste', bits of which are available on various obscure vidoes.